Quick Answer

 Mistake: Using the default model (v5.2) because you didn't know about v6.1.

-Settings > Preferences > Image Generation > Model > Select "Latest" to always use the newest model.
+Fix: Always add --v 6.1 to your prompts.
 It's significantly better at following complex prompts and generates fewer artifacts.

 4. Using Too Many Conflicting Styles